transistor1/AppDomainIssue/README.md

 I am guessing that this is because they are being loaded into the same thread.

+An example of this behavior is shown in [this GitHub repository](https://github.com/transistor1/AppDomainIssue).

+Essentially, the example is as follows:

+1. Instantiate one COM class
+1. Set an attribute on the first COM object which, in the back-end calls `SetData` on the `CurrentDomain`.
+1. Instantiate a second, independent COM class (different interface name, GUIDs, etc)
+1. Read the `AppDomain` attribute
+1. Demonstrate that it appears the same
+1. Also, get the hash code from both `AppDomain`s, noting that it is also the same

 **Why is this a problem?**

 When both classes have the `AppDomain.CurrentDomain.AssemblyResolve` event implemented (or any other AppDomain event, for that matter), the events can interfere with one another.
 This is at least one complication; I am guessing that there may be others as well.